Brawl in the Family (The Simpsons): Plot

 Before the family can call it a day, they arrive home and find Amber and Ginger waiting in their driveway, causing Gabriel to storm off in disgust.
 Amber shows Marge and the kids video footage of a drunk Homer marrying her in Vegas, while Ginger is next door with the widowed Ned Flanders.
 Homer tries to get his marriage to Amber annulled by the court, but Judge Constance Harm refuses, stating that the marriage still stands, since polygamy is legal in Nevada and Homer never officially divorced Amber.
 Marge is so angry that she banishes Homer, who takes up residence in Bart's treehouse with Amber, who attempts to seduce him by making him sandwiches, arousing Marge's jealousy.
 Amber also unsuccessfully tries to bond with Bart and Lisa, who resent her for destroying their family.
 Homer still loves Marge and refuses to sleep with Amber, so he tries to sleep in Santa's Little Helper's kennel, but ends up getting its doorway stuck to his head and spends the rest of the night trying to get it off, as Marge watches from the window and begins to have a change of heart.
 The next day, Marge finds Homer asleep amid the broken remains of the doghouse, and asks him to come inside to talk with her, although she is still angry at him over what he did.

 While Amber is lounging in a kiddie pool, she overhears Homer and Marge arguing about her, with Homer ultimately announcing that he is leaving Marge and the kids.
 Homer then invites Amber to Moe's for a night of drinking, while Marge and the kids eavesdrop from outside.
 The next day, a hungover Amber discovers that she is now married to Grampa Simpson, and the Simpsons have video evidence of the event about her vowing to forsake all other husbands when married to Grampa.
-Amber and Ginger, who is fed up with Ned and the Flanders' opposition to drinking and smoking, hurriedly drive back to Vegas.
+Amber and Ginger, who is fed up with Ned and the Flanders' sickeningly sweet demeanour, hurriedly drive back to Vegas.
 The family celebrates their victory through sticking together, while Grampa, at first despondent over Amber leaving him, quickly learns to be content with it.